-- · review of the marine mammal monitoring plan for this project, including any amendments specified by NMFS in the IHA (if issued), by USFWS and by MMS, or by other agreements in which Statoil may elect to participate; - review of marine mammal sighting, identification, and distance estimation methods: - review of operation of specialized equipment (reticle binoculars, night vision devices, and GPS system); - review of, and classroom practice with, data recording and data entry systems, including procedures for recording data on marine mammal sightings, monitoring operations, environmental conditions, and entry error control.
+- Review of the marine mammal monitoring plan for this project, including any amendments specified by NMFS in the IHA (if issued), by USFWS or Bureau of Ocean Energy Management, Regulation and Enforcement (BOEMRE), or by other agreements in which Statoil may elect to participate; - Review of marine mammal sighting, identification, and distance estimation methods; - Review of operation of specialized equipment (reticle binoculars, night vision devices, and GPS system); - Review of, and classroom practice with, data recording and data entry systems, including procedures for recording data on marine mammal sightings, monitoring operations, environmental conditions, and entry error control.
 These procedures will be implemented through use of a customized computer database and laptop computers;

-review of the specific tasks of the
+• Review of the specific tasks of the Inupiat Communicator.

-Inupiat Communicator.

-The MMOs will watch for marine mammals from the best available vantage point on the survey vessels, typically the bridge.
-The MMOs will scan systematically with the unaided eye and 7 50 reticle binoculars, supplemented during good visibility conditions with Fujinon 25x150 "Bigeye" binoculars mounted on a bride wing or flying bridge (seismic vessel only), and night-vision equipment when needed (see below).
+The observer(s) will watch for marine mammals from the best available vantage point on the survey vessels, typically the bridge.
+The observer(s) will scan systematically with the unaided eye and 7×50 reticle binoculars, supplemented with 20×60 image-stabilized Zeiss Binoculars or Fujinon 25×150 "Big-eye" binoculars, and night-vision equipment when needed (see below).
 Personnel on the bridge will assist the marine mammal observer(s) in watching for marine mammals.
-Data from the infrared radar will be monitored in order to investigate if this could improve the detection and record keeping of mammals, especially during periods of low visibility.

-Information to be recorded by marine mammal observers will include the same types of information that were recorded during recent monitoring programs associated with industry activity in the Arctic (e.g., Ireland et al. 2009).
+Information to be recorded by marine mammal observers will include the same types of information that were recorded during recent monitoring programs associated with Industry activity in the Arctic (e.g., Ireland et al. 2009).
 When a mammal sighting is made, the following information about the sighting will be recorded: